ArdentMC/openFDA-Prototype/documents/DockerInstallationReadMe.md

 ## How to Docker:

-Once installed, see our How To Docker information document here: https://github.com/ArdentMC/openFDA-Prototype/blob/master/documents/HowToDocker.md
+Once installed, see our How To Docker information document here: [How to Docker] (https://github.com/ArdentMC/openFDA-Prototype/blob/master/documents/HowToDocker.md)